xrdocs/design/_blogs/2019-03-29-back-to-the-future-with-fabrics.md

 ![CO-As-Fabric.png]({{site.baseurl}}/images/CO-As-Fabric.png)

 Having a spine allows you to attach diverse leaf devices, some "heavy" (richly featured, more expensive) and some "light" (basic features, less expensive).
+You can also scale each leaf type independently.
+If your peering traffic is growing faster than core-bound traffic, just add more peering leaves.
 When you want to introduce new features, simply plug a new-feature-capable-leaf into the spine and away you go.
 If it doesn't work the way you want, unplug it.
 There's no impact on other services, no downtime for upgrades.

 ## Good Fabrics Are Not Free